What Antibiotics and Heavy Metal Contamination Do to the Environment?

 How Environmental Antibiotics Contribute to Resistance

-This is what we know about bacteria.
-In any setting (regular, healing facility, or inside our bodies), bacteria within sight of antibiotics will attempt to change to survive.
-These progressions can prompt antibiotic resistance — the ability of bacteria to withstand antibiotic impacts.
+What we know about bacteria is that in any setting (regular, healing facility, or inside our bodies), bacteria within sight of antibiotics will attempt to change to survive.

-Bacteria can likewise pass on the ability to resist antibiotic effects by sharing the hereditary instructions (protection qualities) with other bacteria in water and soil.
+Bacteria can likewise pass on the ability to resist antibiotic effects by sharing hereditary instructions (protection qualities) with other bacteria in water and soil.

-However, here are questions that we must ask ourselves, things that we need to know.
-Do antibiotics, antibiotic-resistant bacteria, and resistance genes in the environment put individuals and animals directly in danger for resistant infections?
-Do environmental sources of antibiotics, resistant bacteria, and resistance genes make the battle against antibiotic resistance harder?
+Do antibiotics, antibiotic-resistant bacteria, and resistance genes in the environment put individuals and animals directly in danger of resistant infections?

 Things to Do to Keep Antibiotics Out of Water